RBC Race for the Kids

 Every steward on and around the route can communicate with the Event Control Room, where we work closely with the police and other emergency services via radio and other channels should they need support.

 Unless the forecast shows extreme weather conditions, this year's RBC Race for the Kids will still take place come rain or shine!
-We will ensure the charity fun run is as accessible as possible and take all the necessary steps to ensure it is safe and enjoyable – whatever the weather.
-Please do dress appropriately; wearing layers under your race t-shirts if you think you will be cold.
-Water taps will be supplied to fill up your water bottles, as well as first aiders along the route to ensure the race is safe, accessible and enjoyable for all.
+We'll ensure the charity fun run is as accessible as possible and take all the necessary steps to ensure it's also safe and enjoyable – whatever the weather.
+Please do dress appropriately; wearing layers under your race t-shirts if you think you'll be cold is a good idea.
+Water taps will be supplied to fill up your water bottles, and there will be first aiders along the route as well.

 Yes, your four-legged friends are very welcome to come along to RBC Race for the Kids